-- Our client was merely present, but was not the one who urged the crowd to riot
+- You were merely present but were not the one who urged the crowd to riot;

-- Our client merely urged the crowd to protest, but to riot or commit violence
+- You merely urged the crowd to protest but not to riot or commit violence;

-- Even if there was an incitement to riot, it was in a circumstance where that result was unlikely to happen
+- Even if there was an incitement to riot, it was in a circumstance where that result was unlikely to happen; or

 In the latter case, it can be very useful to run a Pitchess Motion to get the personnel and disciplinary history of the arresting officers.
-If we find they have a history of misconduct, this can undermine their credibility and often get Penal Code 404.6 charged reduced or dismissed.
+If we find they have a history of misconduct, this can undermine their credibility and often get a Penal Code 404.6 charge reduced or dismissed.

 When police make arrests at a mob scene or unruly gathering, a number of charges may get filed, in addition to rioting.
 Some of the other typical charges include:

-Codified in California Penal Code 404 and 405, participating in a riot is where two or more people act together to
+Codified in California Penal Code 404, participating in a riot is where two or more people act together to

 - commit acts of violence